 The TRUTH is: natural childbirth was a thing long before people started delivering babies in hospitals.
 In fact, for thousands of years it was the ONLY thing!

-So why is it that 98% of all births in the United States today occur in hospitals?
+So why is it that more than 97% of all births in the United States today occur in hospitals?

 Well, that’s a great question.
 There are some very good reasons to have a hospital birth with standard healthcare providers.
 But they don’t apply to everybody.